swiftlang/swift-evolution/proposals/00xx-noescape-once.md

 	f { x = 1 }
 	print(x)    // Guaranteed to be initialized

-This new form is safer and cleaner, as the compiler will prevent you from assigning to `x` more than once.
+This new form is safer and cleaner.

 ## Detailed design